 All test pieces are visually inspected.
 If the piece is acceptable, the necessary NDT is carried out and mechanical testing when required.
 If the test piece passes, the welder qualification certificate is issued, signed and stamped by the Lloyd’s surveyor.

-Hythe Marine Services’ Technical Director explained, “Not just any welder can carry out the work we do, as you must have specialist qualifications.
+Hythe Marine Services’ Director of Value Engineering explained, “Not just any welder can carry out the work we do, as you must have specialist qualifications.
 Any of the welding undertaken on these vessels requires you to be a Lloyd’s registered welder before you’re even permitted to step onboard.”

 Another priority that Hythe Marine Services stipulate is that all welding is visually inspected.
 Throughout the company, there are inspection personnel qualified for various levels.
 There are Visual Welding Inspectors CSWIP 3.0 who visually inspect the external welds, and another Welding Inspector CSWIP 3.1 who deals with materials, types of materials and assess any defects they may find.
 Finally, there’s the Senior Welding Inspector who has the extra knowledge and experience for both internal and external welding assessment along with welding quality and increased job knowledge.
 We are currently in the process of allowing all of our welders to become CSWIP 3.0 visual welding inspectors.
 All welding apprentices will also complete this course once they have finished the first 2 years of training.